 Skills-building to advance small businesses

-Since launching in 2018, the program which is offered at no-cost, has offered enrolleesfoot note2 courses focused on areas such as finances, product development and marketing, leadership, communications, and legal and compliance requirements, as well as opportunities to build professional networks.
+Since launching in 2018, the program has offered enrolleesfootnote2 courses focused on areas such as finance, product development and marketing, leadership, communications and legal and compliance requirements as well as opportunities to build professional networks.
 Registration is open to anyone worldwide, regardless of gender, educational background or business stage.